-This will help to make its in-house operations more transparent, allow it to focus more of its attention on its customers, and create significant scope for minimizing its (fixed) costs (cf. Piontek 2016a, p.
+This will help to make its in-house operations more transparent, allow it to focus more of its attention on its customers, and create significant scope for minimizing its (fixed) costs (Piontek 2016a, p.
 87).

 Acquiring expertise

-Companies do not have sufficient expertise to successfully compete in all areas.
+Companies do not have sufficient expertise to compete successfully in all areas.
 A lack of expertise in a particular segment may prompt it to outsource selected tasks to an external service-provider or company specializing in that field.

-As well as having additional substantiated knowledge, the supplier/service-provider is usually able to deploy their resources more efficiently, manifesting in shorter response times, higher service standards, a stronger customer focus and greater innovativeness.
-As specialists they may be more successful than their customer in a particular segment and therefore may contribute to the latter’s success.
+As well as having additional in-depth knowledge, the supplier/service-provider is usually able to deploy their resources more efficiently, resulting in shorter response times, higher service standards, a stronger customer focus and greater innovativeness.
+As specialists they may be more successful than their customer in a particular field and therefore may contribute to the latter’s success.

 Flexibility